click play button... "The Sound of Silence"

 "Absorbing the Dissonance"

-and Ronie . . .
+with Ronie . . .
 The 42nd Street–Bryant Park/Fifth Avenue station-

 "A thought-provoking, introspective look into the mind of those weighed down by the slow erosion of hope — a soul grown weary from enduring personal battles and absorbing the dissonance of the world around them.
 This frame captures the fragile tension between survival and surrender, presence and invisibility.
 It is not just a visual diary, but a quiet reckoning."